 The bottom line

-Following the gains the stock market made in 2020 after recovering from the correction at the beginning of the year, shifting to safer investments may seem like a suckers game.
-But, taking your winnings off the table while you’re ahead at the casino is anything but dumb.
-If you want to protect your gains and shield your portfolio as the world moves into an uncertain, post-COVID future, refocusing in safe investments may be just the right way to start 2021.
+If you want to protect your gains and shield your portfolio as the world moves into an uncertain, post-COVID future, refocusing in safe investments may be just the right way to start 2022.

 If you’re opting for safer investments this year, be sure to pay attention to some of those named above.
 Diversified index funds like VOO and SPY can help investors keep some exposure to the market while also shielding them from too much downside, while investing in more tangible assets like real estate can help avoid risk of loss entirely, in exchange for lower returns.

 The opinions expressed in this article are for general information purposes only and are not intended to provide specific advice or recommendations about any investment product or security.
 This information is provided strictly as a means of education regarding the financial industry.